 I am currently located in Varna, Bulgaria.
 That's on the south-east side of Europe, on the Black Sea.

-I started doing this in 2010 as an apprentice to a hardcore freelancer and pretty fast learned the basics of HTML and CSS.
+I started my web development career in 2010 as an apprentice to a hardcore freelancer and pretty fast learned the basics of HTML and CSS.

-We even had our own small coding "company" - HTML Lab.
-In this company I participated as a frontend developer and was mainly focused on slicing design files and turning them into static HTML pages.
+We had our own small coding company - HTML Lab.
+In this company I was doing the front-end part and was mainly focused on slicing design files and turning them into static HTML pages.

-Between 2012 and 2018 I was full-time employed in one of the larges companies in Varna - 2create.
+Between 2012 and 2018 I was full-time employed in one of the larges companies in Varna, Bulgaria - 2create.
 In this company I worked for some of the biggest PSD to HTML brands out there - htmlBurger and htmlBoutique.
-I worked on thousands (yes thousands) of different projects for clients from all over the globe and was focused on the frontend part of all projects.
+I developed thousands (yes thousands) of different projects for clients from all over the globe and was focused on the front-end part of all projects.

 In Three 11 we were focused on providing the best possible quality while using bleeding edge technologies.
 We worked on several in-house projects along with some interesting client websites and applications.

 The latest project I worked on is a large international IoT application for one of the world's largest investor-owned electric utility service providers which aims to provide users from all over Europe with the ability to control their homes' smart appliances and energy consumption.

 I am open for hire to work on your awesome idea.
 If you think I can help you, do not hesitate and drop me a line.